Sri Lanka rupee falls on importer dollar demand

 2 Min Read

-COLOMBO, July 27 (Reuters) - The Sri Lankan rupee ended weaker on Thursday on importer dollar demand and fewer conversions of the U.S. currency by exporters, dealers said.
+COLOMBO, July 27 (Reuters) - The Sri Lankan rupee fell in early trade on Thursday on importer dollar demand and fewer conversions of the U.S. currency by exporters, dealers said.

-"The demand was there, not only from state banks but also from the local banks.
-But it was mainly the state (bank) demand.
+"Some demand is there, not only from state banks, but also from the local banks.
 That may be (due to) demand for month-end imports," a currency dealer said, requesting anonymity.

-"There was not much (dollar) supply today.
-There were some bids in the morning, but with the rupee weakening, they were also being withdrawn, expecting further fall."
+"There is not much (dollar) supply today.
+There are some bids, but with the rupee weakening, they are also being withdrawn expecting further fall."

 The banking regulator is compelled to buy dollars from the market to meet a reserves target set by the International Monetary Fund (IMF) under a $1.5 billion, three-year loan programme.